joelhawksley/identity/components/slides.md

 ^ We're supposed to have a title attribute!

-^ The reality is that for most of our Primer components, CSS classes are not the entire interface.
+^ For most of our Primer components, CSS classes are not the entire interface.

 ^ But this is something our original partial never accounted for.